VissaMoutafis/Syspro-Assignments-2021/VissarionMoutafisProject3/README.txt

     Consumer side, we make sure that only one consumer will actualy get into the processing per data produced, since all threads are waiting on the cb_empty_c condition.
 After that we make some checks for exit case and proceed to remove 1 file path and add all of its records (each one atomically) into the monitor database.
 After that we signal the cb_full_c condition so that the master thread knows that at least one CB slot is free.
+Note that the consumers "sleep" on the condition variable, while there are no new files added into the circular buffer.

 AT THE END we will change the variable and broadcast the condition since this is the part that every thread will be waiting on.